 The Digital Economy Committee’s goal is to be the premier platform between business leaders and their government counterparts in the U.S.-India digital economy corridor.
 The Committee formulates an annual work plan targeting issues important to member companies and leverages key platforms like the U.S.-India ICT Dialogue and the U.S.-India Cyber Dialogue.
-It also holds roundtables and conferences in both the United States and India.
-In addition, the Committee leads industry trade missions to India to advocate for policy reforms and develop platforms for members to interact with executives from major multinational technology companies and government officials.

 Standards and Regulatory Reform